 - 1. The witness (if not a staff member) will immediately report a bullying incident to - 2.
-All incidents will then be reported to a member of the senior leadership team (usually the Inclusion Manager) either verbally or on a Highworth School Bullying Incident Form.
-The Inclusion Manager will then record this on Behaviour Watch under the 'Bullying Incident' tab. - 3.
+All incidents will then be reported to a member of the senior leadership team (usually the Inclusion Deputy Headteacher).
+The Inclusion Deputy Headteacher will then record this on Behaviour Watch under the 'Bullying Incident' tab. - 3.
 The bullying behaviour or threats of bullying must be investigated immediately by the aforementioned member of SLT. - 4.
 The children involved will be spoken to and the necessary sanctions will be put in place.
 Staff directly involved with the children will be informed. - 5.
 In cases where bullying according to the above definition is evident, all parents should be informed and will be asked to come in to a meeting to discuss the problem. - 6.
-If necessary and appropriate, police will be consulted.
-In the case of a cyber-bullying incident, a phone or e-mail account belonging to a child may be searched by the staff member leading the investigation.
-All evidence will be saved.
-(As detailed in the E-safety Policy) - 7.
+If necessary and appropriate, police will be consulted. - 7.
 Support will be put in place to help the bully/bullies change their behaviour; this may involve intervention from a Learning Mentor.

-If a parent raises a concern about bullying, this will be discussed with the child's class teacher and the teacher will ascertain whether this needs to be passed on to the Inclusion Manager.
+If a parent raises a concern about bullying, this will be discussed with the child's class teacher and the teacher will ascertain whether this needs to be passed on to the Inclusion Deputy.